An analysis of localization transitions using non-parametric unsupervised learning: Model and results

+where $f(x)$ and $f_1$ are, respectively, the leading and subleading scaling functions and $\nu$ and $\omega$ are the critical exponents.
+Here, $\nu$ governs the divergence of the correlation length at the critical point when $W \to W_c^{-}$ and does not depend on the specific observable.
+In Ref.~\cite{sierant2023universality} it is found to be $\nu = 1$.
+On the other hand, $\omega$ governs the behavior of the observable under analysis at the critical point $W=W_c$.
+In the case of the average gap ratio, it is found $\omega = 2$~\cite{sierant2023universality}.
+In our case, we find $\omega = 1/2$ for $S^{\infty}_{\mathrm{PCA}}$, as it can be seen from the inset of Fig.~\ref{fig:fig2}$(i)$.
+Setting $\nu = 1$ we obtain a very clean collapse in Fig.~\ref{fig:fig2}$(i)$.
+We have approximated the subleading scaling function $f_1(x)$ with a constant $A$, which is the only free parameter of our analysis, and we have set $W_c = 18.17$~\cite{sierant2023universality,Pino2020Scaling,Parisi_2019,Tikhonov2019RRG}.

-Our goal is estimating the critical point (for $L\rightarrow \infty$) through the study of $\lambda_1$.
-Previously, we introduced $S_{PCA}$, the Shannon Entropy of the principal components~\cite{panda2023nonparametric} (we refer the reader to App.~\ref{app:SPCA} for more details).
-Here we investigate the contribution given only by the first explained variance ratio $-\lambda_1 \ln \lambda_1$.
-We plot this quantity in Fig.~\ref{fig:fig2}$(i)$.
-We observe that, by construction, it displays a maximum at $W^*$ where $\lambda_1(W^*,L)=1/e$.
-Hence studying the behavior of the maximum of $-\lambda_1 \ln \lambda_1$ corresponds to studying the intersection point of $\lambda_1$ with the horizontal line $1/e$; different choices of the position of the line give results compatible with the ones shown here.
-The position of the maximum of the curve shifts when increasing the size of the graph, approaching eventually the critical point $W_c$.
-We show the behavior of $W^*$ as a function of $1/L$ in Fig.~\ref{fig:fig2}$(ii)$.
+To estimate the critical point $W_c$, we study the intersection of $S^{\infty}_{\textrm{PCA}}$ with the horizontal line $S^{\infty}_{\textrm{PCA}}=1$, since the position of the intersection point $W^*$ drifts when increasing the size of the graph, approaching eventually $W_c$.
+Different choices of the position of the line give results compatible with the ones shown here.
+We plot the behavior of $W^*$ as a function of $1/L$ in Fig.~\ref{fig:fig2}$(ii)$.
 Here we report the results in the case $N_r=\sqrt{\mathcal{N}}$ (orange), $N_r=\mathcal{N}/4$ (purple) and $N_r=5\mathcal{N}$ (black) and we perform a parabolic fit in $1/L$ to estimate $W_c$.
 We observe that both extrapolations give a value that is compatible with the one in the literature, also in the case of a modest number of configurations sampled.
-In particular, we find $W_c(\sqrt{\mathcal{N}})=17.97 \pm 0.30$, $W_c(\mathcal{N}/4)=18.04 \pm 0.36$ and $W_c(5\mathcal{N})=18.53 \pm 0.26$, where the critical value of the disorder is $W_c = 18.17 \pm 0.01$.
+In particular, we find $W_c(\sqrt{\mathcal{N}})=17.78 \pm 0.23$, $W_c(\mathcal{N}/4)=18.04 \pm 0.36$ and $W_c(5\mathcal{N})=18.53 \pm 0.26$, where the critical value of the disorder is $W_c = 18.17 \pm 0.01$.
 Let us remark here that the critical value $W_c = 18.17 \pm 0.01$ is obtained by solving self-consistent equations for the propagator on the Bethe lattice~\cite{Tikhonov2019RRG}, thus allowing for a higher precision.
 Instead, state-of-the-art numerical methods to estimate $W_c$ on RRGs have errors on the estimates that are compatible with the ones of our approach~\cite{sierant2023universality,Pino2020Scaling}.